Note: This article was originally posted at https://www.cdlcareernow.com/articles/why-trucking.

 TRUCKING JOB OUTLOOK AND SALARY

-The Bureau of Labor Statistics reports that truck drivers earned an average of $53,090 in 2022, with the top 10 percent earning $75,220.
-The BLS also states that industry demand for truck drivers is expected to increase 6 percent by 2031, which equates to about 90,900 new openings for truck drivers.
+The Bureau of Labor Statistics reports that truck drivers earned an average of $55,990 in 2023, with the top 10 percent earning $76,780 or more.
+The BLS also states that industry demand for truck drivers is expected to increase 4 percent by 2032, which equates to about 241,200 job openings for truck drivers each year over the next decade.

 With the newer federal regulations put in place for the safety of truck drivers, they are only permitted to drive a maximum of 60 hours in a week, or 70 hours in eight days.
 Between each shift, the driver must take off 10 hours for rest time, which has tremendously reduced truck-related accidents due to exhausted drivers.
 Truckers are expected to take a minimum of 34 hours off before starting their next seven to eight day shift.